nadiamariduena/python-intro-2024-privat/z__all_mds/26__OOP-1_BANK.md

 <br>

 > `${self.balance:.2f}` formats the **self.balance** attribute as a floating-point number with two decimal places.

-This is a common way to represent currency or precise numerical values in Python.
+- This is a common way to represent currency or precise numerical values in Python.

 <br>

+#### Relating to JavaScript:

+In JavaScript, a similar concept might be achieved using template literals (backticks), especially when you want to interpolate variables or expressions into a string.
+Here’s how the equivalent might look in JavaScript: